 The Senate must confirm the appointment of the two members appointed by the Governor.
-The Governor's Office will ask www.reappointed.or.newly.appointed.members to complete a confirmation packet.
-Once , and completed, will work with OCB staff will work to have the your- appointment placed on the appropriate committee for action by the Senate.
+The Governor's Office will ask reappointed or newly appointed members to complete a confirmation packet.
+Once completed,OCB staff will work to have the appointment placed on the agenda of the appropriate committee for a confirmation hearing and on the consideration calendar for action by the Senate.